 Importance of Cyber Security in the Healthcare System

 Cyber security goes beyond protecting patient information in the healthcare system.
-Nowadays, hospitals and healthcare organisations have several electronic systems to keep their facilities running.
-These different systems are Electronic Health Records or EHR systems, radiology information, e-prescribing systems, and specialised systems to store and transfer physician’s orders.
+Hospitals and healthcare organisations have several electronic systems to keep their facilities running.
+These systems include Electronic Health Records (EHR) systems, radiology information systems, e-prescribing systems, and specialised systems to store and transfer physician orders.

 Risks to Cyber Security in the Healthcare System